Recommended Resources

-It is my belief that practice is all about increasing your capacity to connect more deeply with yourself, your life and the people around you.
-It is not an end-goal in and of itself.
+Practice is all about increasing your capacity to connect more deeply with yourself, your experience, the Universe and the people around you.

-I don’t believe that teaching dogmas or belief systems is particularly helpful for people and I have largely been drawn to things that help people cultivate an inner knowing more directly and wake up to being in their own life.
+I have almost entirely been drawn to the approaches that help people cultivate an inner knowing and wake up to being in their own life, rather than teachings that present fixed ideas.

 These are the resources that I have found most useful in developing my capacity to know myself and my experience and I would highly recommend any of them if you want to create a life that you can connect deeply with.

-All of these books and resources changed my life.
-The common theme across them is that they are created by relatable people with a deep understanding of their topic who are demystifying and giving tools and structures that will empower people to make real changes to their life.
+All of these books and resources helped me become the person I am today.
+The common theme across them is that they are created by relatable people with a deep understanding of their topic who are demystifying and giving tools and structures that will empower people to understand themselves better and make real changes to their life.

 ‘A Guide to Creating Goals with Soul’